 - Write down all of the steps that you have taken in this process and share the notes with the entire company.

-- Use a reminder or event on your mobile device so that you are reminded to relook these notes every quarter to ensure that they are up to date and efficient.
+- Use a reminder or event on your mobile device so that you are reminded to relook at these notes every quarter to ensure that they are up-to-date and efficient.
 If needed, edit the notes to ensure they reflect the changing circumstances.

 Pro-TipDon’t be afraid to include definitive correspondence tools and methods.
 If you are still in doubt about how technology affects business communication, consider the mobile software that is used to conduct workplace discussions instead of physical ones.
 Alternatively, think about computer applications that are used for corporate communications instead of emails.
 You might even examine the concept of virtual seminars as opposed to face-to-face ones.